e271828e/Flight.jl/docs/notes/design/framework_spec.md

 naming the offending component's state block and the boundary.
 It catches diverging models generally, not just post-terminal ones.

-**Domain separation.** Device-side user code — mappings run on the device task (§12.3) — fails in the device's own domain and takes the settled per-device crash path (`should_close`, liveness heartbeat, `DeviceCrash`);
-the sim keeps running.
+**Domain separation.** Device-side user code — loop bodies and mappings run on the device task (§12.3, §12.4) — fails in the device's own domain, and in two classes: a genuine bug takes the per-device crash path (liveness heartbeat, `DeviceCrash`) while the sim keeps running; an unmappable datum is not a failure at all — the loop body tolerates and reports it (`MalformedDatum`, §12.4).
 The two failure domains never mix — exactly what the no-shared-mutable-model decision bought.

 ### 15.5 Termination is a state, not an exception